 We hear time and again from organisations that our reports, toolkits, events and other resources have helped them understand how to use digital to get ahead.
 Our work supports leaders in understanding what they need to do to achieve this, showing them how digital change should be ambitious but easily approached in manageable steps.

 Our Director, Zoe Amar, has worked with representatives from ACEVO, The Small Charities Coalition, NCVO, Office for Civil Society, The Charity Commission, Lloyds Banking Group’s Digital Inclusion Team, The Co-Op Foundation and others to develop the sector’s first digital code of practice.
 It aims to help charities be relevant and fulfil their purpose in the digital age, create a consistent framework, and improve impact, sustainability and efficiency across the sector.

 The code has now been launched and is being used by charities of all sizes and causes, from NSPCC to World Vision UK to Talk Listen Change and Rainbow Services.
 Take a look and tell us what you think.

 The Charity Digital Skills Report

-This is our annual barometer of the digital state of the sector.
+This is our annual barometer of the digital state of the sector, produced in partnership with Skills Platform.
 It is a great resource to benchmark your organisation against, understand where the sector is at with digital, and prioritise what your charity should do next, based on trends.
 Read The Charity Digital Skills Report.